merkle-open/NitroNet/README.md

 - [Known Issues](docs/known-issues.md)

 ## Future roadmap
+- General features:
+	- [ ] Partials with handlebars expressions.
+	- [ ] Make the underlying handlebars parser updatable.
+	- [ ] Update to the newest Handlebars.Net
+	- [ ] Make registering other handlebars helpers easier

+- Nitro support:
 	- [ ] Flexible attributes on component helper.
 [Link to the Nitro documentation](https://github.com/namics/generator-nitro/blob/master/generators/app/templates/project/docs/nitro.md#render-patterns).
+	- [ ] Generate and validate model classes from the schema.json
 	- [ ] Render patterns with children.
 [Link to the Nitro documentation](https://github.com/namics/generator-nitro/blob/master/generators/app/templates/project/docs/nitro.md#render-patterns-with-children).
-- [ ] Partials with handlebars expressions.
-- [ ] Make the underlying handlebars parser updatable.
-- [ ] Generate and validate model classes from the schema.json

 ## Credits and special thanks
 Thanks to all the people who made and released these awesome resources for free!

-Special thanks to [Marco Schälle](https://github.com/marcoschaelle) and [Stefan Schälle](https://github.com/schaelle) who fight for a smart way to integrate Frontends into ASP.NET and create the predecessor [TerrificNet](https://github.com/namics/TerrificNet) of NitroNet itself.
+Special thanks to [Marco Schälle](https://github.com/marcoschaelle) and [Stefan Schälle](https://github.com/schaelle) who fight for a smart way to integrate Frontends into ASP.NET and created the predecessor [TerrificNet](https://github.com/namics/TerrificNet) of NitroNet itself.
 Marco and Stefan were our opinion leaders of this product.

 Also special thanks to [Mark Cassidy](https://github.com/cassidydotdk) for all product commits and propagation of our idea to the whole world.